Thecatdog/Supermom-Front/README.md

 - [ ] User-defiend preference category.
 - [x] Show festivals and fairs at Calendar automatically.
 - [ ] Extract website with readability that help us more than easy Morphological analysis.
+- [x] Batch Job Scheduler for Crawler (Crawler will be active every midnight.)

 ## :computer: Overview